-Addressing the participants, the Director of the IDP camp, Mr. Mohammed Ahmed Nourain, said Nelson Mandela Day represents justice, democracy and freedom.
-"With stability, we can be able to return to our original villages; if we manage to return, we can contribute to the welfare of the community as well as the economy," he said.
+by a Darfuri music perfortice, democracy and freedom. mance, cultural presentations "With stability, we can be able by UNAMID's South African to return to our original villagand Rwandese contingents and es; if we manage to return, we a tree-planting ceremony.
+Also, can contribute to the welfare in the spirit of giving consistent of the community as well as with Mandela Day, the Mission's the economy," he said.